-A physician is a medical practitioner who’s education centers around the practice of medicine.
+A physician is a medical practitioner whose education centers around medicine.

-In many cases patients may refer to their physician as “doctor”, which is a commonly accepted term used to describe physicians and surgeons that have obtained their doctorate degree and practice in the field.
+In many cases, patients may refer to their physician as “doctor,” a commonly accepted term used to describe physicians and surgeons who have obtained their doctorates and practice in the field.

-These medical experts diagnose, treat and care for patients that are dealing with a wide range of physical and/or mental injuries, disabilities, diseases or illnesses.
+These medical experts diagnose, treat, and care for patients with various physical and mental injuries, disabilities, diseases, or illnesses.

-Those who become physicians may decide to begin their career as a general physician or specialize in a specific field of healthcare.
+Those who become physicians may decide to begin their career as general physicians or specialize in a specific healthcare field.

 Physicians operate at the highest level of medical care.

-They provide a wide range of services and practices to help patients recover from their physical or mental ailments, and counsel them on how to make better life choices.
+They provide a wide range of services and practices to help patients recover from their physical or mental ailments and counsel them on making better life choices.

 Some of the responsibilities and tasks a physician may perform can include: